b-sdc/university-projects/crime-budget-analysis/README.md

-# Temple University Crime and Budget Analysis
+# Temple University Incident and Budget Analysis
 ## Applied Statistics 3503-2022

 This repo contains the code that supports the following research: